 In my opinion, the best choice (and what I had my husband get) is the $149 Southwest Rapid Rewards Priority credit card.
 This is the most expensive option but the fee is worth it!
 Upon account opening the Priority comes with a $75 Southwest credit every year and an extra 4500 points (worth around $70) on every anniversary – plus no foreign transaction fees and some other nice perks.

 So right now you probably think I’m off my rocker for claiming that spending $348 on credit card fees is worth it.
 But I promise it is!
 Because in addition to your Southwest Companion Pass, you’ll also walk away with at least 136,000 Southwest Rapid Rewards points that you can use to book travel (since you’ll earn Rapid Rewards points from your spending as well)!
-That’s worth more than $1600, but if you bring your companion on every flight it’s worth over $3000.
+That’s worth more than $1900, but if you bring your companion on every flight it’s worth close to $4000.
 That’s a pretty incredible ROI.
-For a real-world data point, I recently used 58,000 points per person for round trip ticket from Ohio to Hawaii for spring break – and of course, my companion’s ticket was just $5.60 each way in taxes.
+For a real-world data point, I recently used 58,000 points per person for round trip tickets from Ohio to Hawaii for spring break – and of course, my companion’s ticket was just $5.60 each way in taxes.

 If you’re a family with multiple adults and multiple kids, each adult can open the same two credit cards and take a kid with them for free!
 All of a sudden, family travel got a lot more affordable.